luca-fiorito-11/sandy/INSTALL.md

 3. Search for the missing dependencies on your PC and copy them to the same directory where the `*.pyd` file of the failing module is located.
 4. Good luck!

-If SANDY doesn't work, some dependencies are missing and an import module error will ocurr.
-To fix it:

-1. Download software to scan module dependencies [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-2. Open `DependenciesGui.exe` and load the *.pyd file of the module SANDY is failing to import.
-Missing dependencies (DLL files) will appear with a ? sign.
-3. Search for the missing dependencies on your PC and copy them to the same directory in which the *.pyd file of the module failing to load is located.
-4. Close and open Anaconda Prompt again and test SANDY installation

 ### Adding SANDY to PYTHONPATH
 If you want to add the `sandy` folder to your `PYTHONPATH` you can do